 Dr Burcu Yüksel Ripley

-Dr Burcu Yüksel Ripley is a Senior Lecturer in law and the Director of the Centre for Commercial Law.
-She is also the Programme Coordinator for commercial law themed LLMs (online, on-campus and blended) with a focus on international commercial law, international trade law and sustainability, and the Senior Personal Tutor in the Law School.
+Dr Burcu Yüksel Ripley is a Senior Lecturer and Director of the Centre for Commercial Law.
+She is the Theme Coordinator for commercial law LLMs on international commercial law, international trade law and sustainability.

-Burcu has benefitted from experience in a wide range of research and education institutions in the UK, the Netherlands, Switzerland and Turkey for over 15 years.
-She obtained her LLB and PhD in Private International Law from Turkey, and her LLM in International and Comparative Business Law from England.
-Before joining the University of Aberdeen in 2014 initially as a researcher, she worked at the leading Turkish university, Ankara, at the Department of Private International Law of the Law Faculty.
+Burcu obtained her LLB and PhD in Private International Law from Turkey, and her LLM in International and Comparative Business Law from England.
+Before joining the University of Aberdeen, she worked at the leading Turkish university, Ankara, at the Department of Private International Law of the Law Faculty.
 She also practised law and worked at the Export Credit Bank of Turkey (Turk Eximbank) where she dealt with legal and practical aspects of international trade finance.